Hou Hsiao-hsien: Other work

 Hou was an assistant director on seven films, a presenter for the segment "La Belle Epoque" in the Taiwanese omnibus film 10+10 (2011) (which he also directed), and a script supervisor on the film The Heart with Million Knots (1973).
 Hou also directed a TV commercial for Nippon Shokubai Co. in 1991.

 Personal life

 Hou's wife is Tsao Pao-feng, who was one of the producers on Hou's film Flight of the Red Balloon (2007).
 Together they have one daughter named Yun-hua.
 Hou's father was Hou Fen-ming, who was portrayed in Hou's film A Time to Live, A Time to Die (1985) (played by Tien Feng).

 Although he rarely discusses politics in public, Hou was a supporter of the now disbanded Democratic Action Alliance (民主行動聯盟) which advocates for Chinese unification.
 Hou has stated in interview that "I was born in mainland China, so to me I will always be Chinese, no matter where I am."
 The Taiwanese political magazine New Bloom describes that although Hou has often been regarded as the "quintessentially Taiwanese filmmaker" in the West, his personal politics opposes how his films are interpreted by Anglophone critics.

+In October 2023, it was reported that Hou Hsiao-hsien is battling Alzheimer's disease and is now retired from filmmaking.